sparkfabrik/company-playbook/content/working-at-sparkfabrik/impact-assessment.md

 ### Evaluate someone else

 It may be difficult and uncomfortable to give honest feedback.
 You may be tempted to be too soft, too rewarding, shy away from harsh topics, etc. Or, quite the opposite you may be in rage for something really bad that recently happened and be tempted to bash your colleague with a bad evaluation, calling off months of good work and wiping the slate clean.
 Having to explain your reasons may help you be more objective.
-Should the conversation become difficult, try to explain your assessee how she may succeed in the future instead that just pointing out how bad she failed.
+Should the conversation become difficult, try to explain your assessee how they may succeed in the future instead of just pointing out how bad they failed.
 But don't sweep the dirt under the carpet. **Remember that the reason you are providing feedback is to allow your mate to do a better job next time**.
-Always trust she will.
+Always trust they will.

 ---